 Scleral lenses were the first type of contact lenses invented, originally as glass molds of a person's eye.
-These days at Innovative Eye Care we specialise in the fitting of large diameter scleral lenses made with advanced technologies and materials to treat a range of eye conditions.
+These days at our Adelaide and Woodville practices, optometrists have the ability to fit specialised large diameter scleral lenses made with advanced technologies and materials to treat a range of eye conditions, including keratoconus.

-Sclerals are a type of RGP lens ranging from 16.5mm to 20+mm in diameter.
-The lens is typically larger than a normal RGP lens, providing more contact with the sclera (white part of the eye) where there is less sensation.
-The large diameter means that the lids do not move across the edges of the lenses as much, which makes sclerals surprisingly comfortable to wear.
+Sclerals are a typically larger type of RGP lens.
+It provides more contact with the sclera (white part of the eye) where there is less sensation.
+The large diameter means that the lids do not move across the edges of the lenses as much, which makes scleral lenses surprisingly comfortable to wear.
 Unlike smaller diameter RGPs, scleral lenses are not designed to touch the central cornea.
 For more information on the care and handling of scleral lenses visit our information page here.

-Sclerals are commonly used for conditions such as keratoconus, pellucid marginal cornea degeneration and corneal grafts.
-In these cases the cornea is often diseased and compromised, so it can be better for the vision and the health of the eye to vault the lens right over the cornea rather than touching it.
+Sclerals are commonly used for conditions such as keratoconus and corneal grafts.
+In these cases the cornea is often diseased and compromised, so it can be better for vision and the health of the eye to vault the lens right over the cornea to limit contact.
 This principle can also be used to effectively correct high prescriptions such as hyperopia, myopia and astigmatism.
 Patients with dry eye also benefit from using scleral lenses as the fluid contained between the lens and the eye bathes the cornea during wear, easing symptoms and helping to rehabilitate the ocular surface.

-Anterior segment photo of scleral lens in profile, showing the close alignment but lack of contact on the cornea of a patient with keratoconus.
+CAPTION: Anterior segment photo of scleral lens in profile, showing the close alignment but lack of contact on the cornea of a patient with keratoconus

 Scleral lenses are complex and difficult to design and manufacture.
 Innovative Eye Care uses a range of technologies including OCT and corneal topography to design these lenses as accurately as possible to improve comfort, eye physiology and vision.

-An OCT collage showing a well-fitting scleral lenses over a keratoconic cornea.
+CAPTION: An OCT collage showing a well-fitting scleral lenses over a keratoconic cornea